 Great, Vivenna thought.

 “Beyond that,” Denth added, “Lemks wanted us to do something to undermine the food supply situation in the city.
 It’s a good idea, I suppose.
 Lifeless don’t need to eat--they’re sustained by feeding off the BioChroma they were given to Awaken them.
 However, the humans who form the support structure of the army--they need to eat.
-Disrupt trade in T’Telir, and it might make a difference to the war.”
+Disrupt trade in the right way, and perhaps the people here will begin to worry if they can afford to mount a long-term war.”

 “That sounds a little more reasonable,” Vivenna said.
 “What did you come up with?”

 “We raid merchant caravans,” Denth said.
 “Hit them at the right time, try and burn things up, cost them a bunch.
-That ought to confuse people in the city quite a bit, make it more difficult for the priests to wage their war.”
+We make it look like rebellious elements in the city were behind it.
+That ought to confuse people in T’Telir a bit, and maybe make it more difficult for the priests to go to war.”

 “Priests run a lot of the trade in the city,” Tonk Fah added.
 “They have all the money, so they tend to own the supplies.
-Burn away a lot of the things they intended to use for warfare supplies, and maybe they’ll be more hesitant to attack.
-It’ll buy you more time while the priests wait to build up more supplies.”
+Burn away a lot of the things they intended to use for warfare supplies, and they’ll be more hesitant to attack.
+It’ll buy your people more time.”

 Vivenna swallowed.
 “Your plans are a bit more. . .violent than I had anticipated.”